-No-see-ums, also known as sand flies or biting midges, may be tiny little insects but they pose a BIG problem here in Greater Charleston.
+No-see-ums, also known as sand flies or biting midges, may be tiny little insects but they pose a BIG problem here in the Palmetto State.
 They’re more than annoying — their bites can be itchy, painful, and have the potential to get a couple inches in diameter.
 Some people even develop allergic reactions to no-see-um bites and need medical attention.
 You may also know them as sand flies, biting midgies or midgies.

 These tiny troublemakers are very much like mosquitoes, and have the same four-stage life cycle as mosquitoes.
 The females need a blood meal for the development of her eggs.
 Once she has the blood meal, she will lay her eggs on water or another moist surface.
 The eggs of a no-see-um are a whitish shade at first but eventually darken.